Powerful 5.2 magnitude earthquake hits eastern Turkey

-ISTANBUL (AP) — A powerful earthquake hit eastern Turkey on Saturday, the country’s disaster service said.
+ISTANBUL (AP) — A powerful earthquake hit eastern Turkey on Saturday but no casualties or serious damage were immediately reported, the country’s disaster service said.

 The 5.2 magnitude quake struck the town of Puturge in Malatya province at 5:02 p.m. local time (1402 GMT), Turkey’s Disaster and Emergency Management Directorate (AFAD) said.
 The tremor was recorded at a depth of 6.7 kilometers (4.2 miles).